Professional Development Opportunities

 - Go to your institution email to find a confirmation email.
 Click “Activate Account” in the confirmation email.

-The Office of Graduate and Professional Studies strongly encourages you to take advantage of these free resources available to you through the NCFDD.
+The Graduate and Professional School strongly encourages you to take advantage of these free resources available to you through the NCFDD.
 If you have any questions or comments please contact firstname.lastname@example.org.

 Versatile PhD Career Tool

 Designed to help graduate students identify, prepare for, and excel in non-academic careers, Versatile PhD provides original, first-person content from real-life Ph.D.’s and ABD’s succeeding outside of the academy.
 Learn how they became employed in fields as wide-ranging as Business, Policy, Biotechnology, and Intellectual Property by reading their “Hiring Success Stories”, read more about their career paths by checking out their “Career Autobiographies”, and participate in online panel discussions and forums in which they describe what their work is like and answer questions from you and other users.

 Versatile PhD is sponsored by the Graduate and Professional School and the Career Center of Texas A&M University, and as a student, you are granted access to all premium content.
 For more information and to sign up, click here.
 Enter your NetId and password to create your VPhD account.

 With your Texas A&M netID you get access to video professional development training with Lynda.com from LinkedIn.
 This includes more than 120,000 video tutorials from world-class experts and new courses are added every week.
 You can access Lynda.com from your Howdy portal or here https://lynda.tamu.edu/.

 The PD Portal is a tool connecting students with professional development activities and resources at the department, college, or university level.
 Students can use the Professional Development Portal to search for opportunities by professional development skill area, college or academic unit, target audience or any combination of the three.

 3 Minute Thesis Competition